art049/odmantic/docs/engine.md

 ## Update

-Updating an instance in the database can be done simply by modifying the instance locally and saving it again to the database.
+Updating an instance in the database can be done by modifying the instance locally and saving it again to the database.

 The [AIOEngine.save][odmantic.engine.AIOEngine.save] and
 [AIOEngine.save_all][odmantic.engine.AIOEngine.save] methods are actually behaving as `upsert` operations.
 In other words, if the instance already exists it will be updated.
 Otherwise, the related document will be created in the database.
+### Modifying one field

+Modifying a single field can be achieved by directly changing the instance attribute and saving the instance.

 ```python linenums="1" hl_lines="13-14"
 --8<-- "engine/update.py"